tommyrharper/bowling-scorecard/README.md

   });
 ```
 Now everything works as intended.
 The only thing left is to add a touch of colour using CSS.

+I made the background blue and the writing white.
+There we go, that is a little bit prettier.

+## Final notes

+This had been a very education project for me, it is actually the second time I have done it.
+The first time I made it work, but the code was horrendously ugly and spaghetti like.
+I discovered this when I went to make a little change to it and realised how bad my code was.

+Rather than just skip over it, I decided to fix it properly and do the code from scratch, so I could painfully teach myself the lesson of why to write clean code.

+There is still a lot I could work on here.
+The code is not ideal, and I haven't implemented dependency injection, though I did do that first time around so in that regard this version is actually worse.
+But overall the code is an improvement, and if I find time I will come back to this and implement that.

+It was fun and interesting learning how bowling works, and implementing the logic for each and every possible scenario (there are quite a few).

+Overall this is a great project and has really improved my JavaScript skills.
+I hope you enjoyed the read, and if you ever play bowling you know where to come!

+:)